opentok/opentok-ios-sdk-samples-swift/Basic-Video-Renderer/README.md

 1. Follow the instructions in the [Quick Start](../README.md#quick-start) section of the main README file for this repository.

-   Among other things, you need to set values for the `kApiKey`, `kSessionId`, and `kToken` constants.
+   Among other things, you need to set values for the `kAppId`, `kSessionId`, and `kToken` constants.
 See [Obtaining Credentials](../README.md#obtaining-opentok-credentials) in the main README file for the repository.